umutseven92/godspeed/README.md

 ## How to Play

 Dodge obstacles while making sure not to slow down.
 Every obstacle you hit, you slow down.
-If you don't crank hard enough, you slow down.
+If you don't mash A or B hard enough, you slow down.
 If you slow down too much, you explode!
 How far can you go?

 * <kbd>↑</kbd> to move up one lane
 * <kbd>↓</kbd> to move down one lane
-* Turn the <kbd>Crank</kbd> to speed up
+* Mas <kbd>A</kbd> or <kbd>B</kbd> to speed up

 ## Third Party Libraries & Assets Used